 Be sure your doctor has a current copy.
-Bring a copy with you if you are admitted to a healthcare facility.
+Bring a copy with you if you are admitted to a health care facility.
 Tell people where you keep your advance directive.
-FAX a copy of your advance directive to the WV e-Directive Registry at 844-616-1415, so that your wishes will be known in a medical emergency.
+Fax or mail a copy of your advance directive to the WV e-Directive Registry at 844-616-1415 or 64 Medical Center Drive, PO Box 9022 Health Sciences North, Morgantown, WV 26506-9022, so that your wishes will be known in a medical emergency.